 Physical happiness activities

 Your level of physical activity has a profound effect on your mental wellbeing and happiness.
-Exercise and physical activity is linked to happiness through a number of factors.
+Exercise and physical activity are linked to happiness through a number of factors.

 Studies on physical happiness activities